urbit/urbit.org-reloaded/content/operations.md

 Show ship-names instead of nicknames.

-Nicknames and handles longer than 14 character will be truncated in output.
-Nicknames are strictly local - like the names on entries in a phonebook.
+Nicknames and handles longer than 14 characters will be truncated in output.
+Nicknames are strictly local – like the names on entries in a phonebook.

 ### Miscellaneous configuration